The difference between minerals and rocks

 For example, silicate minerals contain silicon and oxygen, while carbonates contain carbon and oxygen.
 Other classes include sulfides, halides, oxides, and native elements.

-Another important factor in mineral classification is their crystal structure.
-Each mineral has a crystal structure which depends on how their atoms are arranged.
-Some common crystal structures include cubic, tetragonal, orthorhombic, monoclinic, triclinic and hexagonal.
+Each mineral’s crystal structure depends on the arrangement of its atoms.
+Some common crystal structures include cubic, tetragonal, orthorhombic, monoclinic, triclinic, and hexagonal.

 Conclusion